DannyBoyNYC/ExpressJSReact/old-readme.md

 ## Creating a Reusable Button Component

-An element shouldn’t set its width, margin, height and color.
-These attributes should be set by its parent(s).
+"An element shouldn’t set its width, margin, height and color.
+These attributes should be set by its parent(s)."

 Remove the button styles in Nav and review CSs variables by using a variable to set the background color of Nav: